nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `delete STUDENT_INDEX`

-* The student whose index in the address book is specified after the `delete` command will be removed from the address book.
+* The student corresponding to the index (specified after the `delete` command) will be removed from TAPA.

 Example:
 * `delete 10`